angeloisaiah/musio-app/apps/api/RAILWAY_DEPLOYMENT.md

 ## 🚨 Current Issue

 Your Vercel frontend can't connect to the Railway backend API.
-This guide will fix the connection issue.
+The database connection works but the schema is missing.

 ## 🔧 Step-by-Step Fix